A Step-by-Step Guide to Converting a C Corporation to an LLC

 • Limited investment option

 LLCs tend to provide limited investment options for members, as the structure does not offer shares that can be bought and sold on the public market.
-This means that you may not be able to raise capital as easily as you could with a C corp structure.
+This means that you may not be able to raise capital as easily as you could with a C Corp structure.

 • Risks of freedom granted in LLC